tangentsoft/pidp8i/doc/cc8-manual.md

     is used quite a lot in our [LIBC](#libc), so you can be sure the behavior won’t be going away.

-*   Knowing that functions return their value in AC, you can call another C function from the middle of a block of assembly code but never store its return value explicitly: just use its return value directly from AC.

 *   In the `puts` example, the statement `*p++` implicitly stores the value at the core memory location referred to by `p` in AC, so we can use it within the assembly body of that loop without ever explicitly referring to `p`.

-It is worth reading the SABR output from the compiler to discover tricks such as these.
+*   Knowing that functions return their value in AC, you can call another C function from the middle of a block of assembly code but never store its return value explicitly: just use its return value directly from AC to save space on the stack.

 Beware that CC8 isn’t a particularly smart compiler.
-It will not even try to pull of many of the automatic tricks you’d expect from a modern C compiler.
-The bulk of the CC8 optimizer’s code is located in its user’s brain, at the moment.
+It performs few of the automatic tricks you’d expect from a modern C compiler, not even handling simple things like constant expression reduction:

+    char c = 'a' - 10;      /* save ASCII character 10 back from “a” */
+    char c = 87;            /* same effect, but gives shorter output! */

+That example is based on real code, the implementation of [`itoa()`](#itoa) for radices beyond 10: we tried it both ways and ended up doing it the obscure way to save code space in LIBC.

+For the most part, CC8 currently leaves the task of optimization to the end user.

 ### <a id="linkage" name="varargs"></a>Library Linkage and Varargs